11.1 4-H Councils:

 11.3 Partnerships: Schools and Community Centers:

 As part of the 4-H program, many counties offer 4-H programs at schools and/ or community centers.
 These two additional outreach audiences enhance the program and are an important part of the 4-H educational program.
 4-H programs at schools and/or community centers are subject to the same overreaching policies as all other 4-H entities.
-If they function as a regular club, they should follow the rules that govern 4-H clubs.
+If they function as an organized club, they should follow the guidelines in Section 8.
 If they function as special interest or school enrichment entity, they should follow the rules governing 4-H school enrichment programs.
 In all cases, the money that is handled must be accounted for following the financial management guidelines found in Section 12 of this document.
 Other policies must also be in compliance with overall 4-H policy.

 11.4 Livestock/Premium Sales

-UNL and Nebraska 4-H cannot support the financial aspects of a livestock auction/sale, however premium only auctions are allowed.
-County 4-H programs need to work on moving these committee and financial accounts to a non 4-H entity if there is an actual sale of an animal beyond premium support only.
+UNL and Nebraska 4-H cannot support the financial aspects of a livestock auction/sale, however, premium only auctions are allowed.
+County 4-H programs should move these committee and financial accounts to a non-4-H entity if there is an actual sale of an animal beyond premium support only.
 If no entity exists to assume responsibility for the auction, then creating a new nonprofit, not in the name of 4-H to run the auction would be an option.
 The only exception to this is true premium auctions in which businesses donate money to 4-H and the money is divided or awarded to the youth as an extra premium for their livestock placings.

-- The real reason the University is moving away from supporting livestock sales is because it doesn’t fit within their educational mission.
-It's seen as commerce which isn't within our scope of work.
+- The University does not support livestock sales due to compliance with its educational mission.
+It's seen as commerce which does not fit within our scope of work.

-- If a sale barn takes over running the sale, the sale barn could treat this like any other livestock sale.
-They wouldn't have the liability until point of sale at which time it transfers to the buyer.
+- If a sale barn/auction company/ag society/other third-party entity or non-profit takes over running the sale, they could treat this like any other livestock sale.

-- The sale barn could charge the commission, just like they would at a regular auction.
-If they chose not to do that, they could get donation credit for the value of their services (usually a percent of sales).
+- If a sale barn/auction company takes over, they could charge the commission, similarly to how they would run a regular auction.
+If they chose not to do that, they could get donation credit for the value of their services (usually a percentage of sales).

-- The Livestock committee could still take on helping collect the dollars, clerking the sale, etc.
+- The Livestock committee can assist with auction duties such as: helping to collect payment, clerking the sale, promoting the auction, etc.